 The HCF Team

-The HAT Community Foundation is run by specialists in engineering, enterprise, and early stage technologies.
+The HAT Community Foundation is run by experts in engineering, enterprise, and early stage technologies.

 Paul Tasker, CEO

-Paul Tasker is the Chief Executive of the HAT Community Foundation, and boasts a long career leading or supporting innovative programmes focused on transfering technology from research to practice.
+Paul Tasker is the Chief Executive of the HAT Community Foundation, and boasts a long career leading innovative programmes that transfer technology from research to practice.
 He is a specialist in complex engineering services and established the National Council for Through-life Engineering Services (TES Council) at Cranfield University.

 Paul holds appointments as a Royal Academy of Engineering Visiting Professor in Integrated System Design at both Cranfield University and the University of Kent and has worked to develop the EPSRC Strategic Research Programme in Service and Support Engineering at the University of Cambridge’s Institute for Manufacturing.
 He has undertaken a number of engineering leadership roles in government and industry at both the whole system and equipment levels, and held engineering responsibility for the design and support of capital systems, most notably as Chief Engineer for the support service for the UK’s Vanguard Class submarines before leading the design of the UK Astute Class of vessel.